mitalidwivedi/work/README.md

 ### Check-ins

-Since this is a background job processing library, it's fairly common to have jobs that that take a long time to execute.
+Since this is a background job processing library, it's fairly common to have jobs that take a long time to execute.
 Imagine you have a job that takes an hour to run.
 It can often be frustrating to know if it's hung, or about to finish, or if it has 30 more minutes to go.

 To solve this, you can instrument your jobs to "checkin" every so often with a string message.
 This checkin status will show up in the web UI.
 For instance, your job could look like this: